 - Creating Channels (Folders) to organize course content

-- Adding presentations to the BOLT Mediasite Module
+- Adding presentations to the Brightspace Mediasite Module

 Mediasite for Student Projects and Presentations

 - Publishing Content and Submitting Presentations (as Student)

 - Viewing submissions (as Instructor)

 - Determining the best way to create a presentation using the Video Project Wizard

 - Creating Video Quizzes

 - Importing results to Brightspace Grade book